F5Networks/f5-cloud-failover-extension/contributing/README.md

 - 2 clustered BIG-IPs in Azure ([example ARM Template](https://github.com/F5Networks/f5-azure-arm-templates/blob/master/supported/failover/same-net/via-api/n-nic/existing-stack/payg))
 - Virtual addresses created in a named traffic group and matching _Secondary Private IP_ addresses on the IP configurations of the BIG-IP NICs serving application traffic
 - The aforementioned Azure network interfaces tagged with:
-    1. The key(s) and value(s) from the *addressTags* section in the Failover Extension Configuration request
+    1. The key(s) and value(s) from the *addressTags* section in the Failover Extension configuration request
     Example:
     ![diagram](images/AzureTags.png)
 - Route(s) in the route table with destination networks corresponding to the values from the *managedRoutes* section in the Failover Extension Configuration request